Top 5 DMARC Deployment Mistakes

 For example, pct=100 is the same as not putting that tag/value pair in.
 The same goes for rf=afrf, aspf=r, adkim=r.
-Adding these tags and values make the record look more complicated and take up more space because the TXT record becomes longer.
+Adding these tags and values makes the record look more complicated and takes up more space because the TXT record becomes longer.

 4. Sending reports to a different domain